Gilgamech/SPArational/www/index.md

 - Make easy-to-cache and fast-to-load websites that can be updated more quickly.
 - Sparational version 4 is so easy to use that instead of using it, you make faster websites faster.
   - Start with a site frame or write your own.
-  - Add a Markdown sitelet to your site.
+  - Add a Markdown pagelet to your site.
   - Or go crazy and build a full-blown back-end server to host and feed the API?
-  - Maybe just start with a sitelet and go from there.
+  - Maybe just start with a pagelet and go from there.
 - Compose beautiful websites entirely from Markdown and CSS.
 You'll never need to write HTML or Javascript again.

 ## Two big innovations: